jackpal/jackpal.github.io/_posts/2020-12-30-Speeding_up_Web_Scraping.md

 ```

 This new code runs in the same amount of time as before.
 To make it run faster, we need to change
-the scrapeHouseplants implementation to use a `concurrentMap` instead of `map`:
+the scrapeHouseplants implementation to use `concurrentMap` instead of `map`:

 ```swift
 // ThreadSafe and concurrentMap code from https://talk.objc.io/episodes/S01E90-concurrent-map